Malik Ambar: Career

 Once his master died, Malik Ambar was freed by his master's wife.
-He got married, and after getting freed, Ambar briefly served the Sultan of Bijapur and gained the title “Malik” during this time.
-But Ambar quit this service after citing insufficient support before entering service in the Nizam Shahi Army.
+He got married, and after getting freed, Ambar served the Sultan of Bijapur as an officer and gained the title "Malik" during this time.
+But Ambar quit this service in 1595 after citing insufficient support before entering service in the Nizam Shahi army.

 Malik Ambar was the regent of the Nizamshahi dynasty of Ahmednagar from 1600 to 1626.
 During this period he increased the strength and power of Murtaza Nizam Shah II and raised a large army.
 He raised a cavalry which grew from 150 to 7000 in a short period of time and revitalized the Ahmadnagar sultanate by appointing puppet sultans to repel Mughal attacks from the North.
 By 1610, his army grew to include 10,000 Habshis and 40,000 Deccanis.
 Over the course of the next decade, Malik Ambar would fight and defeat Mughal emperor Jahangir's attempts to take over the kingdom.
 Jahangir considered Malik Ambar his arch-nemesis and had publicly expressed his anger towards him.
-He criticized Ambar as “the ill-starred” and “the black fated”.
-Abu’l Hasan, a chief painter at Emperor Jahangir's court, has created a painting, under Jahangir's commission in 1615, depicting Jahangir shooting arrows at the severed head of Ambar.
+He criticized Ambar as "the ill-starred" and "the black fated".
+Abu'l Hasan, a chief painter at Emperor Jahangir's court, has created a painting, under Jahangir's commission in 1615, depicting Jahangir shooting arrows at the severed head of Ambar.

-Malik Ambar changed the capital from Paranda to Junnar and founded a new city, Khadki which was later on changed to Aurangabad by the Prince Aurangzeb in 1650s when he was viceroy of Deccan.
+Malik Ambar changed the capital of the Ahmadnagar Sultanate from Paranda to Junnar and founded a new city, Khadki, which was later on renamed to Aurangabad by Aurangzeb in the 1650s.

 Malik Ambar is said to be one of the proponents of guerrilla warfare in the Deccan region.
 Malik Ambar assisted Shah Jahan wrestle power in Delhi from his stepmother, Nur Jahan, who had ambitions of seating her son-in-law on the throne.
 Malik Ambar had also restored some credibility to the Sultans of Ahmadnagar, who had been subdued by the earlier Mughals (Akbar had annexed Ahmadnagar).
 However, he was defeated later when Shah Jahan led a massive army against the dwindling Ahmednagar.
 Later Malik Ambar offered full control of Berar and Ahmadnagar to the Mughal as a sign of surrender.